HerrMotz/bachelor-thesis/publication/main.typ

 The definitions in this section follow the *RDF v1.2* specifications @W3C_RDF_1.2_Proposal, which, at the time of writing, is a working draft.
 Again, the technical specifications are not directly relevant to the matters of this work, therefore I will abstract from the implementation details.

 #definition[
   A *literal* in an RDF graph can be used to express values such as strings, dates and numbers.
-It can have two to four elements:
+It essentially consists of two elements:
   + a *lexical form*, which is a Unicode string,
   + a *data type IRI*, which defines the mapping from the lexical form to the literal value in the user representation. (also note the remark below this list)
-  + an optional *language tag*, which allows to add express from which language the *lexical form* stems and
-  + an optional *base direction tag*, which occurs in combination with the *language tag* to indicate the reading direction (either left-to-right or right-to-left).

-  _Remarks: (1) The necessity of the language and base direction tag are indicated by two separate *special IRIs*.
-(2) The only difference to RDF v1.1 is, that is does not allow for a base direction tag._
 ] <def:literals>

-#definition[
-  The *literal value* of a *literal* in an RDF graph is defined in dependence of the fields available in the *literal*.
-The availability of a tuple entry is characterising for the *literal type*.
-The literal value is a tuple. #todo[mention, whether this is supported in the implementation]

-  #figure(caption: [Mapping from literal to literal value],
-  align(center, table(columns: 2, align: horizon,
-    [Literal Type], [Literal Value],
-    [language-tagged], [(lexical form, language tag)],
-    [direction-tagged], [(lexical form, language tag, base direction tag)], [has IRI stated in the\ #link("https://www.w3.org/TR/rdf12-concepts/#dfn-recognized-datatype-iri")[list of recognised data type IRIs]], [the literal value interpreted\ as the indicated data type]
-  )))
-]

 == Blank nodes
 RDF specifies *blank nodes*, which do not have an IRI nor a literal assigned to them.
 The specification @W3C_RDF_1.1_Reference and the current version of its successor @W3C_RDF_1.2_Proposal do not comment on the structure of a blank node: "Otherwise, the set of possible blank nodes is arbitrary." @W3C_RDF_1.1_Reference.